 - Create an account to submit application at otcas.org and complete all sections as directed.

-- Submit your completed application to OTCAS with the appropriate program designated.
+- Submit your completed application to OTCAS designating Murray State University, KY, by January 15, 2019.

 - Wait to hear from Murray State Occupational Therapy Program via email regarding the status of your application.

-- When invited for interview, apply for Graduate School at Murray State University
+- When you are invited and accept a seat, please apply for Graduate School at Murray State University

 All students must successfully complete prerequisite coursework with a grade of B or better.
 Official transcripts from all colleges/universities the applicant attended must be submitted.
 At least 6 of the 8 required courses must be complete to be considered for admittance.
 The remaining courses, if applicable, must be completed satisfactorily prior to the start of OT coursework, and by the end of Murray State University Spring Semester.
 All courses must be taken from an accredited university/college.

-- Human Anatomy (BIO 227/228) and Human Physiology (BIO 229/230) with a minimum of 8 credit hours, both require lab.
-Please note, Anatomy and Physiology I and II courses are acceptable, but not offered at MSU.
+- Human Anatomy (BIO 227/228) and Human Physiology (BIO 229/230), minimum 4 credit hours each, both require lab. *Please note, Anatomy and Physiology I and II courses are acceptable, but not offered at MSU

-- College Chemistry (CHE 111 or 201) or Physics with lab (no introduction courses) with a minimum of 4-5 credit hours
+- College Chemistry (CHE 111 or 201) or Physics with lab (no introduction courses); minimum 4 credit hours

-- Lifespan/Developmental Psychology (PSY 260) 3 credit hours
+- Lifespan/Developmental Psychology (PSY 260) minimum 3 credit hours

 Required after accepatance